Chris-Bortel/caps-system/README.md

 - [back-end server url](http://xyz.com) (when applicable)
 - [front-end application](http://xyz.com) (when applicable) -->

+### What I learned

+you get a maxed callstack when you have more than one emit

 ### Note to Developer

 - There seems to be a call stack issue, the thank you is being logged before the orderReady and inTransit functions

+- I think that I will need to make if statements

 ### Setup